 TIMBER SURVEY IN MANCHESTER

 On the day of the timber survey, any timbers accessible will be inspected for woodworm infestation or timber decay (dry rot, wet rot).
 Depending on the accessibility, floor boards may be lifted with the vendor’s permission as long as they are loose enough without causing damage to the flooring.
 Subfloor timbers will be analysed for moisture content, beetle infestation, wet rot and dry rot as well as making sure there is adequate sub-floor ventilation to keep the timbers dry.
 Roof timbers will be inspected if safe access is available again inspecting the timbers for dry rot, wet rot or woodworm infestation.
-Once the timber survey has been carried out the timber report will be forwarded to you via email along with a quotation for the necessary timber treatments if required.
+Once the timber survey has been carried out the timber report will be forwarded to you via email.

 DAMP SURVEY IN MANCHESTER

 On the day of the damp survey with the instructions received from the client, the specialist damp and timber surveyor will inspect all accessible walls at ground floor level for rising damp and any other source of dampness using an electric resistance meter, a non-destructive method for detecting rising damp.
 The surveyor will inspect the exterior of the property for high ground levels, which can lead to penetrating damp at low level and put any abutting timbers at risk of timber decay.
 External observations will be made and relevant comments on building defects such as roofing, guttering or external rendering will be made in the damp survey report.
-Once the damp survey has been carried out the damp report will be forwarded to you via email along with a quotation for the necessary damp proofing, if any at all.
+Once the damp survey has been carried out the damp report will be forwarded to you via email.

 Why choose a damp and timber survey over a homebuyers report?